CMPSC-580-Allegheny-College-Spring-2024/own-project-audreyblarr/README.md

 ### Prototype Demo Video

-A 1-2 minute video (in an MP4 format) demonstrating key features of your developed prototype must be  submitted by the final project deadline via the provided [Google Form](https://forms.gle/7UebHZU4CFzfTrY57).
+A 1-2 minute video (in MP4 format) demonstrating key features of your developed prototype must be  submitted by the final project deadline via the provided [Google Form](https://forms.gle/7UebHZU4CFzfTrY57).

 ### Project Proposal